← Back to blog

 • you simply feel that something has changed and want it assessed.

 A clinician may ask about pregnancy risk, cervical screening, STI risk, medicines, missed pills and other possible causes.
 That does not mean something serious is expected; it is how persistent unscheduled bleeding is properly assessed.
-The guide to preparing for a contraception review can help you note down what to mention before the appointment.
+How to prepare for a contraception review can help you note down what to mention before the appointment.

 What Estroclic Can Help You Record